common carotid artery

 Carotid system of vessels in the neck, including the common carotid.

-The common carotid artery arises differently on its two sides.
+The common carotid arteries are vessels that supply blood to the head, neck and brain.
+There is one of on each side of the neck but they arise differently.
 The right artery arises as a terminal branch of the innominate artery behind the sternoclavicular joint.
 The left artery arises in the thorax from the arch of the aorta, passes upwards and to the left, and enters the neck behind the left sternoclavicular joint.

 From the sternoclavicular joint each artery runs upwards, backwards, and slightly laterally to the level of the upper border of the thyroid cartilage, which is opposite the disk between the third and fourth cervical vertebrae; it ends there by dividing into the internal carotid and external carotid arteries.
 As a rule it has no other branches.

 It is enclosed, with the internal jugular vein and the vagus, in the facial carotid sheath.
 The vein is on its lateral side, and may overlap it anteriorly.
 The vagus is in the posterior part of the interval between the vessels.

 The part of the common carotid that lies above the level of the superior belly of the omohyoid is covered by the skin, the superficial fascia and the platysma, the deep fascia and the anterior margin of the sternomastoid.